rusticstuff/simdutf8/README.md

 for the SSE 4.2 implementation.

 ### ARM64
+The SIMD implementation is only available on Rust Nightly and Rust 1.59 or later.
+On Rust Nightly it is now turned on automatically.
-To get the SIMD implementation with Rust 1.59 on ARM64 the crate feature `aarch64_neon` needs to be enabled.
-For Rust Nightly this is no longer required (but does not hurt either).
-Once[Rust PR #90621](https://github.com/rust-lang/rust/pull/90621) lands in a stable version, this is no longer required.
+To get the SIMD implementation with Rust 1.59 (and likely 1.60) the crate feature `aarch64_neon` needs to be enabled.

-CAVE: If this features is not turned on with Rust 1.59 the non-SIMD std library implementation is used.
+For Rust Nightly this will no longer be required (but does not hurt either).
+It is expected that the SIMD implementation will be enabled automatically starting with Rust 1.61.

 ### WASM32
 For wasm32 support, the implementation is selected at compile time based on the presence of the `simd128` target feature.